githubteacher/intro-oct-2015/README.md

-# intro-oct-2015
+# Introduction to GitHub
+## October 7, 2015

-Repository for 7 October Introduction to GitHub class
+Repository for Introduction to GitHub class